-First proposed for OAE (Kheshgi, 1995), the CO2 produced from the kiln (from limestone decomposition and fossil fuel use) must be captured and stored for the technology to result in a net CO2 removal (Fig. 11).
-However, energy requirements (<6 GJ per tonne of CO2) and the cost (USD 70-160 per tonne of CO2) of ocean liming are consistent with other engineered CDR approaches (Renforth et al., 2013).
+First proposed for OAE (Kheshgi 1995) the CO2 produced from the kiln (from limestone decomposition and fossil fuel use) must be captured and stored for the technology to result in a net- CO2 removal (Fig. 11).
+However, energy requirements (<6 GJ tCO2-1) and the cost (\$70 - 160 tCO2-1) of ocean liming are consistent with other engineered CDR approaches (Renforth et al., 2013).
 Others have shown that the integration of biomass and hydrogen energy vectors may improve the process carbon balance and cost feasibility (Caserini et al., 2019).

-Kiln technologies for CaO (often referred to as "burned lime" or "quicklime") production are diverse and include upright or inclined shafts, rotating shafts, and parallel or contraflow introduction of fuel and feedstock.
-The selection of kiln type depends on the product material characteristics, quality of the limestone feedstock, local market demand, fuel type and availability, and finance availability (European Commission, 2013).
+Kiln technologies for CaO (often referred to as 'burned lime' or 'quicklime') production are diverse and include upright or inclined shafts, rotating shafts, and parallel or contraflow introduction of fuel and feedstock.
+The selection of kiln type depends on the product material characteristics, quality of the limestone feedstock, local market demand, fuel type and availability, and finance availability (European Commission 2013).